chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-10-19-clang-ast-node.markdown

 In `RecursiveASTVisitor.h` file a macro is defined for Stmts to automate iterating over the children defined in children() (every stmt defines these, though sometimes the range is empty).
 Each individual Traverse method only needs to worry about children other than those.

-To define our own traverse method for metadirective, we will use this macro.
+To define our own traverse method for `allocate`, we will use this macro.
 We wil add our traverse method after the definition of the macro `DEF_TRAVERSE_STMT` (ends at line 2118).
 ```.term1
 vim include/clang/AST/RecursiveASTVisitor.h +2119
 ```